 NYSERDA Commercial Tenant Program (CTP): The CTP helps to cover the costs of engaging qualified consultants to perform an energy audit to identify energy savings opportunities and plan the implementation of energy efficiency measures in tenant spaces.
-Tenants can engage consultants during any phase of the lease, including design or renovations, or during occupancy to during occupancy to help identify measures to reduce energy costs and help improve occupant wellness and comfort.
+Commercial tenants can engage consultants during any phase of the lease, including design or renovations, or during occupancy to help identify measures to reduce energy costs and help improve occupant wellness and comfort.

-Energy Star for Tenant Spaces: Energy Star for Tenant Spaces is a program that demonstrates tenants' commitment to energy efficiency through estimating energy use, meter energy use, light efficiently, use efficient equipment and share data.
+Energy Star for Tenant Spaces: Energy Star for Tenant Spaces is a program that demonstrates tenants' commitment to energy efficiency through energy and meter use estimations, efficient lighting and equipment, and data transparency.